A Note on the Complexity of Manipulating Weighted Schulze Voting: Nonunique-Winner Constructive Weighted Coalitional Manipulation

-We briefly discuss the co-winner variant of the weighted coalitional manipulation problem, i.e., checking whether candidate $c$ can be made a Schulze winner though not the only one with respect to the same voting profile.
+We briefly discuss the nonunique-winner variant of the constructive weighted coalitional manipulation problem, i.e., checking whether candidate $c$ can be made a Schulze winner (but not necessarily the only one) with respect to the same voting profile.

 Following the arguments in Sect.~\ref{sect:uwinner} literally, the algorithms for $\UWWCM$ can be easily adapted to solve $\CWWCM$.
 A modification is only required for Algorithm 1 computing $U$.
 In contrast to the unique winner problem, we allow the bounds in the invariant to be non-strict, i.e., we allow the relaxed inequality $U(x) \ge S[\oboth](x, c)$.
 This leads to the replacement of Rule~2 by a slightly modified rule: \begin{itemize} \item {\em Rule 2'.} If there are candidates $x,y\in X \setminus \{c\}$ such that $U(x) > U(y)$ and $\ononmanip(y,x) - \wsummanip > U(y)$, set $U(x) \leftarrow U(y)$. \end{itemize} With everything else unchanged, we can easily re-prove a slightly different second condition for a successful manipulation (in the spirit of Theorem \ref{thm:uwwcm}):